 |Directors||Cramo’s executives participate in local pension systems for each operating country; these systems provide a retirement benefit based on years of service and earnings, according to the prescribed statutory system.|

 |President and CEO and Group management team||Only the President and CEO participates in a contribution-based voluntary pension system.||In 2019, the expenses of the voluntary pension system for the President and CEO totalled EUR 152,600.|

 Internal control and risk management regarding financial reporting

 Internal control over financial reporting is part of the overall internal control system at Cramo.
 The Enterprise Risk Management (ERM) framework, tailored to the Cramo Group’s business needs, provides the overall framework for the Group’s internal control and risk management.
 Internal control over financial reporting strives to provide reasonable assurance that the Group’s financial reporting is reliable and that external financial reporting is prepared in accordance with legislation, International Financial Reporting Standards (IFRS) and other requirements set for listed companies.

-Cramo’s related parties include the Board of Directors, Group management team, his/her close family members, entities under the control or significant influence of persons belonging to related parties, subsidiaries and joint ventures.
-Transactions between the Company and related parties are allowed, provided that they promote the purpose of the Company and are conducted on acceptable terms and in the interests of the Company from the Company’s business perspective, as well as in compliance with effective regulations.
+Cramo’s related parties include the Board of Directors, the Group management team, their close family members, and entities under the control or significant influence of persons belonging to related parties, subsidiaries or joint ventures.
+Transactions between the company and related parties are allowed, provided that they promote the purpose of the company and are conducted on acceptable terms and in the interests of the company from the company’s business perspective, as well as in compliance with applicable regulations.